 The types of submissions are detailed below.
 Please ensure that you have read the submission and style guidelines before submitting your paper for review.
 There are no fees payable to submit or publish in the Journal.

-- Articles of 4,000-7,000 words, which either by reporting the results of empirical research or through developing theoretical and/or practitioner perspectives will contribute to knowledge about co-operation and related subject areas.
+- Peer reviewed/research articles of 4,000-7,000 words, which either by reporting the results of empirical research or through developing theoretical and/or practitioner perspectives will contribute to knowledge about co-operation and related subject areas.
 These articles will be subject to anonymous peer review by two specialist referees.

-- Shorter articles, generally of between 2,000-4,000 words are assessed on the basis of their general interest and readability.
+- Editorial reviewed shorter articles, generally of between 2,000-4,000 words are assessed on the basis of their general interest and readability.
 Such articles are not subject to external peer review although the editor may seek comments and suggestions from members of the Editorial Advisory Board, which would be discussed with the author as part of the editing process.

 - Think pieces/new developments - 1,000-2000 words - papers aimed at stimulating discussion and possible future new directions for co-operative research and practice.
 Practitioner accounts of new co-operative enterprise and activities.